Shane-Donlon/ci-pp5-bobs-and-babs/README.md

 ### Improvements:

 I would like to add the GDPR Banner for cookies,
-While all cookies are purely fucntional it is still a requirement to add this.
+While all cookies are purely functional it is still a requirement to add this.
+Also the fact that the site allows of authentication is another reason to include this banner as Django uses session keys to track authenticated users